TarVK/3D-sweep-object/README.md

-# 3D-line-sweep
+# 3D-sweep-object
-A web-app to create 3d objects using a line-sweep
+A web-app to create 3d objects using a cross-section sweep